yusufkhalid27/Operation-Bell/README.md

 # Gmail IMAP OTP extractor (Python, OAuth2)

-Minimal script that connects to Gmail over IMAP (XOAUTH2) and prints an OTP from a matching email.
+Huge news for those with large backs!
+Want free Taco Bell?
+Use this minimal script that connects to Gmail over IMAP (XOAUTH2) and prints an OTP from a matching email.

 ## Gmail notes (Jan 2025 change)